ConnorSweeneyDev/TuiMusic/readme.md

 Now you have two important directories:
 - `SDL2-[VERSION]/include` which contains the files that can replace the ones in the `external/include/sdl/linux` folder of this project.
-- `SDL2-[VERSION]/build/build/.libs` which contains the files (excluding `.d` and `.o` files) that can replace the contents of the `external/library/sdl2/linux` folder of this project.
-This folder has the caveat that you need to move `libSDL2-2.0.so.0` to the `binary/linux` folder.
+- `SDL2-[VERSION]/build/build/.libs` which contains the files that can replace the contents of the `external/library/sdl2/linux` and `binary/linux` folders of this project.

 ## SDL_mixer
 ### Windows